top of page

 Boxes falling off the end of a conveyor belt - is this people falling off your recruiting process?

-The premise of this article: There’s no question what the hiring manager wants when interviewing candidates: someone to make the pain of a vacancy go away NOW.
-The perfect match of job tasks to the candidate’s experience with those same tasks is everything because it’s the easiest, quickest way to restore productivity.
+The premise of this article: When interviewing, a hiring manager wants one thing: someone to make the pain of a vacancy go away now.
+A candidate whose experience is perfectly matched to a job’s tasks is the easiest, quickest way to restore productivity.

-“Perfect” hires with narrowly focused attention and ability are the right choice with a decreasing frequency – that’s heading straight to zero.
-To a great extent they’re already the wrong choice, and companies that continue hiring on this basis will be pushed aside by a smarter approach.
+“Perfect” hires with narrowly focused attention and ability are the wrong choice, and companies that continue hiring on this basis will be pushed aside by a smarter approach.

-The title of this piece is one of those events: the interviewer who concluded our discussion by telling me I "think too broadly" to be one of her buyers.
+The title of this essay came from the interviewer who concluded our discussion by telling me I “think too broadly” to be one of her buyers.

-On another occasion I'm presenting my qualifications to a temp agency recruiter.
-My last 21 years of employment have begun with two short, fixed-term temp assignments, as a receptionist that blossomed into a senior buyer role with a quadrupling of my salary and as a data entry clerk that evolved to IT analyst with a tripling of my salary.
-I therefore emphasized my willingness to consider any administrative position.
-Sure I’d be someone's receptionist – it has worked out exceptionally well before!
-Here's how the conversation unfolded.
+Perhaps I am viewed as thinking too broadly because so many people are thinking far too narrowly.
+On another occasion I was presenting my qualifications to a temp agency recruiter including two short, fixed-term temp assignments: one as a receptionist that blossomed into a senior buyer role with a quadrupling of my salary, and another as a data entry clerk that evolved into an IT analyst role with a tripling of my salary.
+I therefore emphasized my willingness to consider any administrative position – being a receptionist has worked out exceptionally well before.
+Here’s how the conversation unfolded.

 “Oh no, you couldn’t do that.”